Home Camera Articles FOR SALE Orders I Buy / Wants Repairs Books Adapters

 CameraQuest's Leica M a la carte Buying Guide

-Leica Dealer al la carte demo set, showing your options in the Leica M a la carte world, courtesy of Los Angles Leica Super Dealer Tony Rose.
+Leica Dealer al la carte demo set, showing your options in the Leica M a la carte world, courtesy of Los Angles Leica Super Dealer Tony Rose at Popflash.com.

 Why make this guide?
-Because the last thing you want from your new specially made M is low resale value.
+Because the last thing you want from your new specially made Leica M is low resale value because you botched the design.
 The a la carte option marks an important turning point for the rich masses, the ability to fine tune your own custom M without having pull at the factory.
 It's a neat idea introduced at Photokina 2004.
+Alas, not that many Leica owners stepped up to the plate to place a la carte orders due to the substantial a la carte pricing.
+The M a la carte program was discontinued in 2018, though from time to time there are rumors of its renewal in one form or another.
+The sad thing to me is so comparatively few a la carte cameras were produced with both M4 style film rewinds and black paint finish.
+Without a doubt far and away the absolute ULTIMATE a la carte M camera is John Botte's engraved Leica MP shown HERE.

 1) Leica MP or Leica M7?

 Both are great cameras.
 Surprisingly the more traditional MP is outselling the more modern and more feature laden M7 about 60/40.
 Buy one or the other, but think twice before you buy both.
-Why? because the shutter speed dials rotate in opposite directions from high to slow speeds.
+Why? because their shutter speed dials rotate in opposite directions from high to slow speeds.
 This translates to an easier chance of lost shots -- IF you take the M7 off auto and turn the shutter speed dial the wrong way with a quickly changing subject.
+The logical shutter speed improvements of the M6 TTL and M7 did not live on in the later MP due to a crusty lemming like love of inconvenient traditions push back heard by the Leica sales department.

 2) Finish: Black Paint, Silver Chrome, or Black Chrome?